" We may have to rely on our own immune system to recover from Covid-19."

-Turmeric contains curcumin, an orange substance with therapeutic benefits.
-Curcumin helps boost immune system and reduce inflammation in the body.
+Turmeric contains curcumin, an orange substance with many therapeutic benefits.
+Curcumin helps boost immune system and reduces inflammation in the body.
 According to a study published in the Clinical and Experimental Pharmacology & Physiology, curcumin reduces the severity of pneumonia caused by flu virus.
 The antiviral properties of curcumin is effective against Influenza A virus.
 Eating turmeric everyday may help reduce the severity of Covid-19 pneumonia.
 Studies also showed that turmeric helps ease anxiety, stress and depression.

 Turmeric is not only good for our physical and mental health, it is also good for our skin.
-It is one of the key ingredients of Antioxidant Youthful Essence.
-This multi-award-winning anti-pollution booster helps protect our skin from free radicals and pollution.
-It also contains niacinamide (vitamin B3), allantoin, blue chamomile and ginkgo extracts to soothe, hydrate and revive tired-looking skin.
+It is one of the key ingredients of Antioxidant Youthful Essence, a multi-award-winning vitamin C serum to revitalise and protect the skin from free radicals, pollution and premature signs of ageing.

 " This is amazing!
 I noticed a difference round my eyes after the first application.
 My skin felt tighter and firmer after just a couple of days."